radiovisual/jsnip-cli/readme.md

 > Get common JavaScript code snippets.

-:hamburger: This is my WIP snippet library.
-Currently this module outputs static code snippets, but soon I will implement a template system where the function or class names can be supplied to customize the output.
+:hamburger: This is my WIP snippet library where you can get common JS code snippets from the command line.
+You have the option to customize the snippet or output the snippet to the system clipboard.

-Note that the React snippets are currently in a React Native flavor and that the JavaScript is intended to reflect the ES2015 (ES6) syntax.
+**Note:** The React snippets are currently in a React Native flavor and that the JavaScript is intended to reflect the ES2015 (ES6) syntax.
 The snippets are all linted according to the AirBnB Style.